 Keywords: Last mile transportation, demand uncertainty, fleet allocation, stochastic programming, distributionally robust optimization, mixed-integer programming

 Category 1: Applications -- OR and Management Sciences

 Citation: Shehadeh, K.S., Wang, H., and Zhang, P. (2020).
-Stochastic Optimization Approaches to Fleet Allocation for a Last-Mile Transportation System under Demand Uncertainty.
+Fleet Sizing and Allocation for On-demand Last-Mile Transportation Systems.
 Preprint version available at Optimization Online.

 Entry Submitted: 10/29/2020

 Give us feedback